kerstin-w/harry-potter-quiz/README.md

 ![Game Page on Desktop](assets/readme/game-page1-desktop.jpg "Game Page on Desktop")
 ![Game Page on Mobile](assets/readme/game-page1-mobile.jpg "Game Page on Mobile")

 * The user receives feedback in text form once an answer has been selected, indicating whether the answer was correct or incorrect.
-Furthermore, the correct answer choice is also marked in color.
+Furthermore, the correct answer choice is also marked in colour.
 The scoreboard shows which question the user is currently on.
 The progress is also displayed graphically in the progress bar.
 For each correct answer the user receives 10 points which are added up in the score counter.

-### <a name="game-end">Game End Page</a>
+### <a name="game-end">Game End Section</a>

 ![Page End Page on Desktop](assets/readme/game-end-desktop.jpg "Game End Page on Desktop")
 ![Page End Page on Mobile](assets/readme/game-end-mobile.jpg "Game End Page on Mobile")

-* When the user has completed the 10 house questions, the user is redirected automatically to the game end page.
-The user will get the final score and a message, depending on the score.
+* When the user has completed the 10 house questions, the user will see the final score and a message, depending on the score.
 The user can enter their username and save the points.
 The button is disabled and will be enabled as soon as the input field is filled in.

 ### <a name="game-score">Game Score Page</a>

 ![Page Score Page on Desktop](assets/readme/game-score-desktop.jpg "Game Score Page on Desktop")
 ![Page Score Page on Mobile](assets/readme/game-score-mobile.jpg "Game Score Page on Mobile")

 * The user is presented with a table with the current score and the saved ones.
 The name of the score and the house that was played are displayed.
+The scores are sorted from highest to lowest.

 ### <a name="instruction">Instruction Page</a>